-We considered the significant judgements, assumptions and estimates made by management in preparing the impairment review to ensure that they were appropriate.
+We considered the significant judgements, assumptions and estimates made by management in preparing the impairment review to ensure that margins, discount rates, inflation, perpetuity growth rates and sensitivity they were appropriate.
 In particular, the cash flow projections, budgeted analysis were reviewed.
 We obtained the external auditors' view in in determining the recoverable amount and outcome of the review.